yanick29/openeobench/docs/source/overview.rst

 Architecture
 ------------

-OpenEO Bench is designed as a modular command-line tool that can:
+openEObench is designed as a modular command-line tool that can:

 1. **Test Backend Availability**: Monitor OpenEO service endpoints
 2. **Execute Workflows**: Run predefined or custom OpenEO scenarios